BlairMcc/MinimalApiPlayground/README.md

 # Next Steps
 * Add paging to all GET endpoints, currently only on /product/{pageNumber} and /product/search/{searchTerm}/{pageNumber}
+* Add tests across remaining endpoints and expand test coverage
-* Better separate concerns, though it is neat that all logic is in <150 LoC
+* Better separate concerns, though it is neat that all logic is in <140 LoC
 * Add ability to toggle using an in-memory database or docker compose
 * Running docker-compose from Visual Studio does not work as expected, it could be some unexpected port mappings